- Currently serving: Macha, Zambia

 - Children: Zachary, Holly, Naomi, and Jocelyn

 Until she was 15, Maggie grew up in Morocco and Tunisia as the daughter of medical missionaries to Muslims.
-She put her faith in Christ at a young age and experienced a time of spiritual growth while attending Messiah College.
+She put her faith in Christ at a young age and experienced a time of spiritual growth while attending Messiah College (now Messiah University).
 As a graduate student at Temple University, she spent the summer in Venezuela as the Spanish emcee for her church’s youth group missions trip.
 Reaching out to those who don’t know Christ has always been on her heart.

 After being married in 1992, Mark and Maggie were open to going to the mission field full time.
 Rather than opening the opportunity for them to serve, God continued to prompt them to work with their church’s youth group promoting missions work and taking the students on multiple missions trips.
 Mark and Maggie also served with their family on monthlong trips in Kenya and Honduras with World Medical Missions.

-Mark felt God calling him to work on a master’s in health administration 2016-18 not really knowing what God had in mind for him.
-Mark and Maggie knew that Dr. John Spurrier was going to be retiring and spoke of the possibility of serving in Zambia following Dr. John Spurrier’s retirement.
+Mark felt God calling him to work on a master’s in health administration but didn’t really know what God had in mind for him.
+Mark and Maggie knew that Dr. John Spurrier was heading toward retirement and spoke of the possibility of serving in Zambia after him.

-While at Roxbury Holiness Camp missions day in August 2018, John and Esther Spurrier put out a call for a doctor to replace him.
-This prompted Mark and Maggie to pray about and pursue the opportunity to serve at the hospital at Macha.
+While at Roxbury Holiness Camp’s missions day in August 2018, John and Esther Spurrier put out a call for a doctor to replace him.
+This prompted Mark and Maggie to pray about and pursue the opportunity to serve at Macha Hospital.